 Macrominerals are needed in relatively large amounts—a range of a few tenths of a gram to 1 or more grams per day.
 Minerals in this category include calcium, chlorine, magnesium, phosphorus, potassium, sodium and sulfur.
 As with humans, minerals in the proper levels balance each other for optimal well-being.

-- Calcium and Phosphorus: for bone growth and repair and for other body functions.
+- Calcium and Phosphorus: Bone growth and repair and for other body functions

-- Magnesium: for chemical reactions in muscles and for skeletal growth.
+- Magnesium: Chemical reactions in muscles and for skeletal growth

-- Potassium: for help in the uptake of glucose.
+- Potassium: Help in the uptake of glucose

-- Sodium and Chlorine: for maintaining water balance and provide sources of iodine; both these minerals are provided by salt (NaCl).
+- Sodium and Chlorine: Maintaining water balance, sources of iodine (both these minerals are provided by salt [NaCl])

 “Injectable forms of minerals are available similar to injectable forms of vitamins,” he says.
 “These are available as trace mineral supplements and are often administered during critical phases of production that often coincide with timing of health and management practices (vaccinating, weaning, estrous synchronization).”